cbottrell/realsim_ifs/README.md

 ## Tutorial

 A Jupyter notebook [tutorial](https://github.com/cbottrell/realsim_ifs/blob/master/Tutorials/IFS/Tutorial.ipynb) using RealSim-IFS to make [SDSS-IV MaNGA](https://www.sdss.org/instruments/) stellar kinematics for a [TNG50-1](https://www.tng-project.org/) disk galaxy is included with the package (along with the input datacube).
 It can be found here: `Tutorials/IFS/Tutorial.ipynb`.

+## Precision

+RealSim-IFS can reproduce both the flux and variance propagation of real galaxy spectra to cubes.
+The [precision](https://github.com/cbottrell/realsim_ifs/blob/master/Tutorials/IFS/Precision.ipynb) notebook uses real calibrated fiber spectra from the MaNGA survey to generate flux and variance cubes that are identical to those produced by the MaNGA data reduction pipeline.